No Products in the Cart

 LinkedIn is the best social platform for building a business, but the others are useful as well.
 Millennials particularly use sites like Facebook, Instagram, Twitter, and YouTube to interact with the brands they like and seek advice on pressing questions.

 Establish yourself on these platforms as a trusted source of information, help, and counsel.
 Make sure to post relevant articles, helpful advice, and other tidbits of interest to your target markets.
 Respond quickly to questions and always be forthcoming with useful lessons and pointers.
+Life insurance agents or any sort of insurance professional can benefit from becoming an authority.

 Join relevant groups and become someone that other members turn to for guidance.
 You don’t want to make a hard sell here, and you don’t need to.
 When people see you as an authority that’s open and friendly, they’ll come to you with business.